 Eight point five million for movie theaters: will they save the box office?

 The film exhibition sector has received an injection of 8.5 million euros in direct aid.
-This money, aimed at movie theaters and audience development, seeks to revive a business still struggling after the pandemic.
+This money, intended for movie theaters and audience development, aims to revive a business that is still struggling after the pandemic.
 Industry associations have already shown their support, although some doubt its real impact in a market dominated by streaming platforms.

-An empty movie theater box office, with red seats and a beam of light projecting the number 8.5M on the screen, reflecting doubts about the aid.
+An empty cinema box office, with red seats and a beam of light projecting the number 8.5M on the screen, reflecting doubts about the aid.

 Technology and data: the challenge of modernizing the seats 🎥

-The aid will be distributed among digitalization and energy efficiency projects, as well as initiatives to attract new viewers.
+The aid will be distributed among digitization and energy efficiency projects, as well as initiatives to attract new viewers.
 Theaters must present concrete plans that include everything from laser projection systems to loyalty software.
-The key lies in using consumption data to personalize the offering, something many chains have not yet implemented efficiently.
-Without a clear strategy, the money may end up in cosmetic improvements.
+The key is to use consumption data to personalize the offering, something many chains have not yet implemented efficiently.
+Without a clear strategy, the money could end up being spent on cosmetic improvements.

-The audience, like popcorn: it must be created from scratch 🍿
+The audience, like popcorn: you have to create it from scratch 🍿